top of page

 Cowpeas

-Also known as Southern peas, field peas, purple hulk peas, or black-eyed peas, cowpeas are extremely heat tolerant, fast-growing, and productive.
-Their vigorous vines produce high yields and thrive in the hottest part of the summer when many other plants struggle.
+Also known as Southern peas or field peas, cowpeas are extremely heat tolerant, fast-growing, and productive.
+The variety we’ve been growing makes vigorous vines that produce high yields and thrive in the hottest part of the summer when many other plants struggle.

 Growing Cowpeas